The Ultimate Switzerland Itinerary with Swiss Travel Pass.

 We arrived in St. Moritz around noon and had the entire day to ourselves.
-We walked around the village, went for a spa and pretty much did nothing on our first day.
-You can head to the Engadin mountains and take in the 360 degrees panoramic views while sipping in some beer.
+We walked around the village, went to a spa, and pretty much did nothing on our first day.
+You can head to the Engadin mountains and take in the 360 degrees panoramic views while sipping some beer.

 - Take In The View: Head to Muottas Muragl, Corviglia, Corvatsch.
-If you don’t ski, there are restaurants to sit and eat while enjoying the mountainous backdrop.
+If you don’t ski, there are restaurants to sit and eat at while enjoying the mountainous backdrop.
 There are also hiking trails.